-Teachers can create these cards fairly quickly, providing students with an exciting and competitive game to play with their classmates.
-You can find images of animals you may see on safari, paste them onto a card, and create tiles that are worth cents (1 cent for pennies, 5 cents for nickels, and so on), and students total them up on the card.
+Teachers can create these cards fairly quickly, providing students an exciting and competitive game to play with their classmates.
+You can find images of animals you may see on safari, paste them onto a card, and create tiles worth cents (1 cent for pennies, 5 cents for nickels, and so on), and students total them on the card.
 Kids love animals, and teachers will love the engaging play cards to keep them totaling their money.

 Coin Sorting Mats